 The more mishaps you can conjure up in your mind, along with the specific way(s) in which you can effectively cope with those mishaps, the more prepared you will be for when and if it happens in real life and the better your ability will be to successfully cope with them when they occur.

-In step five, you simply practice some sort of relaxation technique after you are finished with step four.
+In the final step of this dialectical behavior therapy skill, you simply practice some sort of relaxation technique after you are finished with step four.
 This step is important by virtue of the fact that it can be both psychologically and physically draining to replay in your mind situations that you’d much rather suppress.
 So, after you are finished with step four, you can do a quick 10-minute mindfulness meditation session, or you can just take a walk outside if that is more up your alley.

 Basically, you should just take a brief moment to get back into the present so to clear your mind and ease your body.
 Assuredly, you know how to relax?
 If not, you may want to check out my blog post on How to Meditate (The Ultimate Guide).

-Similar to coping ahead, this DBT technique is best used some time before the anxiety provoking situation occurs.
+Similar to coping ahead, this dialectical behavior therapy technique is best used some time before the anxiety provoking situation occurs.
 In fact, both coping ahead and using a pros and cons table can and likely should be used one after the other given how they both help you to “cope ahead.”
-Back in my days of therapy, my therapist would use a large whiteboard during our sessions when showing me how to use this technique.
+Back in my days of dialectical behavior therapy, my therapist would use a large whiteboard during our sessions when showing me how to use this technique.
 On the whiteboard, she would draw four large squares.

 The title of the top left square would say something like “Pros of acting on urges.”
 The title of the top right square would say “Cons of acting on urges.”
 The bottom left square would say “Pros of resisting crisis urges.”
 And the bottom right square would say “Cons of resisting crisis urges.”